SWBF2 (Classic) FAQ

 Each SWBF2 Server has its own settings and they can drastically affect scores.
 Server settings such as Friendly Fire Off, Bots On, Heroes On, etc can affect how well a player will score and their KDR (Kill Death Ratio) on that particular server.

-All active leaderboards that had a current server file uploaded to our website had their leaderboards updated nightly at 12am EST. Each leaderboard has a "Last Updated" date/time stamp which notes when the server admin last uploaded their server stats.
+All active leaderboards that had a current server file uploaded to our website had their leaderboards updated nightly at 12am EST. Each leaderboard had a "Last Updated" date/time stamp which notes when the server admin last uploaded their server stats.

 Active servers were servers that were currently registered at SWBF2stats and submitting their server statistics on a regular basis.